Ingredients

 To make the dough

-- Roll ends of rolled sides toward centerline and pinch firmly together to form football shape about 12 inches long and about 7 inches across at its widest point.
-Transfer parchment with dough to rimmed baking sheet.
+- Roll ends of rolled sides toward the centerline and pinch firmly together to form a football shape about 12 inches long and about 7 inches across at its widest point.
+Transfer parchment with dough to a rimmed baking sheet.
 Cover loosely with plastic and let rise until puffy, 30 minutes to 1 hour.
 Adjust oven rack to middle position and heat oven to 450F.

 To make the filling